Workshops

 This workshop is limited to 12 participants.

-• Beginners Melodeon
+• Have a go Melodeon

-Host: Jill
+Host: Jill Parson

 Date: Saturday 6th and Sunday 7th Sept